mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

     population of the world, and there is good chance you as a reader are not in that group.

-Mary a Citizen
+Marry a Citizen
     Marriage is still the best way to get a permit of residence and it's becoming an even better by the day because the requirements are so stict nowadays.
-However marriage does not immediately give you residence and most people will probably have noticed that.
-As an example in order for me and my wife (who is not Austrian) to legally live together with our child in Austria we need to have household income of 17.500 EUR per year after taxes.
+However, marriage does not immediately give you residence and most people will probably have noticed that.
+As an example, in order for me and my wife (who is not Austrian) to legally live together with our child in Austria we need to have household income of 17.500 EUR per year after taxes.
 That does not sound like a lot, but for many people it's not the easiest thing to show,